ricardodpcosta/CFDLab/Conjugate_Heat_Transfer/CHT_03/README.md

 ## 1. Summary

 This benchmark represents a **steady-state two-dimensional conjugate heat transfer** problem in a concentric circular domain divided into two regions with different thermal diffusivities.
 It is particularly suitable for solvers that support **multi-material conduction** with optional rotational convection.
 The case is based on **manufactured analytical solutions** in polar coordinates, enabling:
-- **Code verification** of diffusion and convection numerical schemes.
+- **Code verification** of numerical schemes for convection-diffusion equations.
 - **Numerical assessment** of interface treatments (solution continuity and flux conservation).
 - **Convergence analysis** on structured and unstructured meshes.